tgen/MARS/README.md

      Corresponds to the `-o` flag as follows: `-o /my/output/path`

-   - `-k` The `-k` flag.
-Invoke to keep temporary files used in the script.
+   - `-k` Invoke the `-k` flag to keep temporary files used in the script.
 The `-k` flag requires no accompanying directory or file and can be typed alone.
 Users should be understand that invoking the  `-k` flag will leave temporary files in the output directory.